linkerd/website/linkerd.io/content/2/features/distributed-tracing.md

 +++
 title = "Distributed Tracing"
-description = "You can enabled distributed tracing support in Linkerd."
+description = "You can enable distributed tracing support in Linkerd."
 +++

 Tracing can be an invaluable tool in debugging distributed systems performance,